Data requests not requiring ethical approval

 Only applications which satisfy Committee requirements will be presented to the Committee for consideration at the next scheduled meeting.

 It is the Principal Investigator's responsibility to ensure applications are prepared to the appropriate standard.
-If you have any concerns or questions about the submission process or the standard of content required, you are advised to contact the Ethics Secretariat.
+If you have any concerns or questions about the submission process or the standard of content required, please contact the Ethics Secretariat.

 Once the AIHW Ethics Committee approves a research project or data collection, any subsequent amendments (or changes) must be approved by the Committee before they are implemented.
-Penalties apply for not seeking prior approval, including possible withdrawal of access to AIHW supplied data.
+Failing to do so is a breach of the condition of approval and may result in, for example, possible withdrawal of access to AIHW supplied data.

+Principal Investigators are required to submit monitoring reports on an annual basis until the project is completed.
 The AIHW Ethics Committee is required to monitor approved projects through to completion.
-Projects are considered complete when results have been disseminated and all AIHW-supplied data have been returned or destroyed.
+Projects are considered complete when results have been disseminated and all AIHW-supplied data have been returned or destroyed at which time the Principal Investigator should submit a final report.
+The Principal Investigator is responsible for the security and, if required, the disposal of the data received from the Institute.

-EthOS will automatically email requests for annual monitoring reports to project managers 6 weeks prior to each anniversary of project approval (or another date by mutual agreement).
+EthOS will automatically email requests for annual monitoring reports to Principal Investigator 6 weeks prior to each anniversary of project approval.
+When prompted, please complete theAnnual monitoring form (79KB DOC) and submit it through EthOS.

-It will be necessary to demonstrate compliance with any conditions advised in the Committee's letter of approval and/or approved amendment regarding publication of results and any data destruction or return requirements when submitting your final report.
+It will be necessary to demonstrate compliance with any conditions advised in the Committee's letter of approval and/or approved amendments regarding publication of results and any data destruction or return requirements.

-For further information and guidance with lodging an application, amendment request of monitoring report, please contact the Ethics Secretariat.
+For further information and guidance with lodging an application, amendment request or monitoring report, please contact the Ethics Secretariat.

 Email [email protected]